The "Get Back / Let It Be" sessions

 During this period of time John was using heroin, which is the most probable cause – directly or indirectly – for his vomiting.)

-Paul “Well, the thing is, George is in Liverpool now and he’s coming back tomorrow.”
+Paul McCartney: You see, the thing is, George is in Liverpool now and he’s supposed to come back tomorrow.

 The performances are sequentially numbered using the nomenclature from the book "Drugs, Divorce and a Slipping Image" by Doug Sulpy.
 DDSI 2.01 is, for example, the first performance from January 2nd, while DDSI 31.65 is the sixty-fifth performance from January 31st.
 This numbering is at times different from the DDSI numbers used on the bootleg collection "A/B Road Complete Get Back Sessions", likely because "Drugs, Divorce and a Slipping Image" was updated since the release of this collection.